Veterans Retraining Assistance Program (VRAP)

 Veterans who are Unemployed and Vocational Rehabilitation Benefits

 Not eligible for the VRAP program?
 Veterans with a service-connected disability who have already completed a VA vocational rehabilitation program, having exhausted their initial claim for unemployment benefits, might qualify for an additional year of VA vocational benefits!
 To be considered, a veteran must have previously completed a VA Vocational Rehabilitation and Employment program and be considered, 'rehabilitated,' by the VA.
 A veteran has to apply within 6 months of using their initial claim for unemployment benefits, although they can still collect extended or emergency unemployment if they qualify for the benefits.
-Veterans have to apply to the VA by March 31st of 2014.

 A number of ways exist for veterans to apply or find out more information concerning whether they qualify or not.
 The first and perhaps easiest way is to simply call the VA at: 1-800-827-1000 and ask to talk with Vocational Rehabilitation.
 You can also go to: www.va.gov and fill out the VA's online application for Vocational Rehabilitation, or apply by filling out VA Form 28-1900 the, 'Disabled Veterans Application for Vocational Rehabilitation,' and then submit it to your closest VA Regional Office.